-For this week’s Try It Tuesday meal, I planned to take out the chicken and follow the recipe as it was portrayed in the video a friend posted to Facebook.
-I swear, most of the time I cook, I do follow a recipe exactly… but after reading the measurements for the ingredients in the original recipe, I realized I’d also need to make significant modifications.
+For this week’s Try It Tuesday meal, I planned to take out the chicken, but otherwise follow the recipe as it was portrayed in the video that a friend posted to Facebook… but after reading the measurements for the ingredients in the original recipe, I realized I’d need to make significant modifications.
 The first modification was to cut way back on the cumin.
 I find that if you use too much, it makes even the sauciest stew taste weirdly dry.
 The amount of oregano would also be overpowering for my taste, so I decreased that as well.
 Here is my version of the dish.
 If you would like a link to the original Crock Pot Chicken Taco Chili recipe, scroll to the bottom of this post!

 ½ an onion, chopped

 Put all of the ingredients into a slow cooker and stir.
-Cover and cook on low at least 2 hours or up to 4 hours.
-Serve topped with shredded cheddar (and accompanied by cornbread muffins or tortilla chips).
+Cover and cook on low for at least 2 hours or up to 4 hours.
+Serve topped with shredded cheddar and accompanied by cornbread muffins or tortilla chips.

 I really enjoyed the flavor of this chili.
 It was hearty enough that I didn’t miss the meat.
 The crispness of the corn and the fact that the tomatoes didn’t get cooked to nothing also helped keep the texture from being overly mushy.
 Moreover, this really is a recipe that I feel I could throw together at a moment’s notice.
 That said, I don’t know how often I’ll be able to make vegetarian chili for my family.
 My husband would probably choose to eat cereal for dinner if I offered him this, which is why I made it for lunch.
 As for my son, I had to bribe him to eat it with the promise of dinner rolls… and there were tears before he agreed to eat the chili.
 Interestingly, as I watched his reaction, I realized that he didn’t mind the flavor.
 It was the texture of the beans that solicited his funny faces.
 So, I might be able to try this recipe again, replacing the Northern Beans with tofu or some sort of vegetarian sausage.